Tufts family medicine residents have "the best of both worlds"

 We are part of a well-respected university and medical school, and Boston is a city known throughout the world for its teaching hospitals and quality of life.

-Cambridge Health Alliance and Tufts University share the belief that Family Medicine training requires a strong community experience.
+Cambridge Health Alliance and Tufts University School of Medicine share the belief that Family Medicine training requires a strong community experience.
 Residents' main clinical home is the new CHA Family Medicine Center, the anchor of a 76,000 square foot ambulatory care building that opened in June 2007.
 The CHA Malden Family Medicine Center is a state-of-the-art facility with Epic electronic health record, computers in all 33 exam rooms, 4 conference rooms, 4 procedure rooms, group visit space, and resident office space with 27 computer work stations.
 Our main admitting hospital is the Whidden campus in nearby Everett, MA.
 Tufts Family Medicine residents are the only residents in this busy community hospital, located on a hill overlooking Boston.

 This undivided commitment to Tufts Family Medicine residents enhances the quality of their training experience.
 Residents will continue to benefit from carefully selected regular rotations and elective rotations at our tertiary partner, Tufts Medical Center in Boston.
 They may also choose to do electives at other Tufts-affiliated hospitals, other Boston teaching hospitals, and away from Boston, including international rotations.